SenteonLLC/senteonllc.github.io/docs/settings.md

 This provides a logged-in user with the ability to change their own password.
 This functionality is available to all users except for the Master Account/Owner User.

-*Note: To change the Mater Account/Owner User's password, contact Senteon Support*
+*Note: To change the Master Account/Owner User's password, contact Senteon Support*

 # Command Center - Managed Account Settings